 Category archives for: State News

-Iowa’s Unemployment Rate Increases Slightly to 2.9 Percent In August
+Iowa’s Unemployment Rate Increases to 3.0 Percent in October

 Iowa Workforce Development